 Upon completion of the travel period, fellows have the opportunity to execute a self-authored international project with a budget of up to $100,000.
 Applications open in the spring, and travel is in the fall.

-Check out Cleopatra to Coretta, the project I got to work on as a result of this fellowship.
+Check out Cleopatra to Coretta, the project I got to work on due to this fellowship.

 This esteemed fellowship offers research, study, and teaching opportunities for Americans almost anywhere in the world.
 Likewise, they accept applicants from all over the world to study in the USA.
 The possibilities here are seemingly endless, and applicants have a high degree of flexibility in proposing their area of study and geographic assignment.
-If you want to write your ticket and work autonomously in pursuit of your advanced degree, start here.
+If you want to write your ticket and work autonomously to pursue your advanced degree, start here.

 If you’re interested in longer-term sustainable international development, this is a great twofer.
 Enroll in a participating master’s degree program, and after your course work, the United States Peace Corps will send you into the field for your thesis research.
-Upon completion of the program, you will have a master’s degree and be awarded federal NCE status (Non-Competitive Eligibility) which will, in addition to the incredible Peace Corps experience, place you high on everyone’s hiring list!
+Upon completing the program, you will have a master’s degree and federal NCE status (Non-Competitive Eligibility), which will, in addition to the incredible Peace Corps experience, place you high on everyone’s hiring list!